Water Quality Protection Charge

 What is the Water Quality Protection Charge?

-The WQPC is calculated based on the potential for a property to contribute to stormwater pollution.
-The bigger, more developed a property, the higher the WQPC.
+The WQPC is calculated based on the potential for a property to contribute to stormwater runoff.
+Typically, a larger, more developed property produces more runoff, and therefore, receives a higher charge.

 Do you have questions about the Water Quality Protection Charge?
 Choose a category below to view the Frequently Asked Questions about that topic.